 When we hiked it there was a family of mountain goats that walked right across the trail in front of us.
 It was quite the experience!

-Another pretty grueling hike at 7 miles round trip but again I can’t say enough about the views.
-Plus the lake is so beautiful and well worth the effort to get there.
-If you aren’t feeling up for the hike you can pay and take a couple of boats to get here.
-No judgement – sometimes you just want a nice easy boat ride.
+Another pretty grueling hike is the Grinnell Lake Trail at 7 miles round trip, but again I can’t say enough about the views.
+Plus, the lake is so beautiful and well worth the effort to get there.
+If you aren’t feeling up for the hike, you can pay and take a couple of boats to get here.
+No judgment – sometimes you just want a nice easy boat ride.

-The boat will drop you off and you will still have a short hike to the lake or you can decide to do the longer hike up to Grinnel Glacier.
-Learn more about this hike and the boat here: http://glacierparkboats.com/tour/many-glacier/
+The boat will drop you off and you will still have a short hike to the lake or you can decide to do the longer hike up to Grinnell Glacier.
+Find out more about the Many Glacier boat tours here.

 This hike is 1.7 miles round trip with a gain of over 600 feet.

-This nice hike is popular due to the shorter distance yet it still takes you off the beaten path a little ways – unlike the Trail of the Cedars that has the boardwalk.
-The Falls were beautiful and so powerful.
+The hike to St. Mary and Virginia Falls is a nice hike that’s popular due to the shorter distance, yet it still takes you off the beaten path a little ways – unlike the Trail of the Cedars that has the boardwalk.
+The falls were beautiful and so powerful.